Overview and Specializations

 Trauma Healing and Resilience in Vulnerable Environments (THRIVE)

-Trauma Healing and Resilience in Vulnerable Environments is a specialty clinic housed within the Moses Adult Outpatient Psychiatry Department, dedicated to providing evidence-based therapy for trauma-related disorders.
-Originally founded by Dr. Laurie Gallo and currently Directed by Dr. Regina Musicaro, THRIVE is where interns learn to conduct a comprehensive trauma assessment and make stage-based, individualized treatment recommendations.
-Interns will serve as the primary therapist for individuals who are experiencing trauma-related stress including PTSD complex trauma, racism related stress and trauma, traumatic stress related to gender expression, and traumatic bereavement.
-Interns have the opportunity to conduct evidence-based trauma treatments, including cognitive processing therapy, acceptance and commitment therapy, Skills Training in Affective and Interpersonal Regulation plus Modified Prolonged Exposure (STAIR/MPE), prolonged exposure (PE) and dialectical behavior therapy and prolonged exposure (DBT-PE).
-Interns can elect to co-lead a group such as the Beginning Recovery from Trauma Group, REACH Group (Racial, Ethnic and Cultural Healing), Complicated Grief Group and Trauma Sensitive Yoga.
-Interns also have the opportunity to participate in scholarly activities, including conducting research, program development, co-authoring articles and presenting at conferences.
+THRIVE is a specialty clinic housed within the Moses AOPD, dedicated to providing evidence-based therapy for trauma-related disorders.
+Dr. Held serves as the Director of THRIVE, where interns learn to conduct a comprehensive trauma assessment and make stage-based, individualized treatment recommendations.
+Interns will serve as the primary therapist for individuals who are experiencing trauma-related stress including PTSD, complex trauma, racism related stress and trauma, traumatic stress related to gender expression, and traumatic bereavement.
+Interns have the opportunity to conduct evidence-based trauma treatments, including cognitive processing therapy (CPT), Skills Training in Affective and Interpersonal Regulation plus Modified Prolonged Exposure (STAIR/MPE), prolonged exposure (PE) and dialectical behavior therapy and prolonged exposure (DBT-PE).
+Interns can elect to co-lead a group based on STAIR.
+Interns who elect THRIVE for their research placement as well will have the opportunity to participate in scholarly activities, including conducting research, program development, co-authoring articles and presenting at conferences.
+Dr. Regina Musicaro is the Research Director of THRIVE.

 Psychiatric Observation Suite (POS)

 The Psychiatric Observation Suite is a five-bed unit within the psychiatric emergency room of the Emergency Department (ED) at the Moses Campus.
-It constantly ranks as one of the country’s busiest EDs and is the most visited in the State of New York!
+It constantly ranks as one of the country’s busiest EDs and is one of the most visited in the State of New York!
 Patients are seen either in the POS or as a psychiatry consult in the medical or pediatric ER.
 Patients, most of whom are acutely ill, are seen for immediate evaluation, crisis intervention and disposition.
-The length of stay in the ED is largely dependent on bed availability for admission, which could be as little as a few hours or at most a few days.
+The length of stay in the ED is largely dependent on bed availability for admission, which could be as little as a few hours or a number of days.
 As such, interns learn to diagnose patients quickly, make triage and referral decisions, perform suicide and violence potential assessments, and do crisis interventions.
-Patients are assigned to interns by the medical director, Rebecca Klein, MD, and are supervised closely by Dr. Klein and the other attending psychiatrists, as well as Dr. Kahlil DuPerry, a licensed clinical psychologist.
-Interns also collaborate closely with the Chief Resident, ACUTE Postdoctoral Fellow, nurses, and social workers and attend daily rounds and meetings.
+Patients are assigned to interns by the medical director, Rebecca Klein, MD, and are supervised closely by Dr. Klein and the other attending psychiatrists, as well as Dr. Kahlil DuPerry, a licensed psychologist.
+Interns also collaborate closely with the Chief Resident, ACUTE Postdoctoral Fellow, nurses, and social workers and attend daily rounds, didactic meetings, and have the opportunity to provide formal and informal psychological consultation.

-The Moses Psychiatry Consultation Liaison Service rotation provides psychological consultation services in one of the largest teaching hospitals and public safety-net medical centers in New York City.
+The Moses Psychiatry Consultation/Liaison Service rotation provides psychiatric consultation services in one of the largest teaching hospitals and public safety-net medical centers in New York City.
 Given the diversity of treatment units covered, a full range of medical and psychiatric issues are encountered on this fast-paced service.
 This also lends itself to a wide range of cultures and international communities that are represented in our patient population.
 Thus, interns are required to incorporate diversity and cultural awareness throughout all aspects of service delivery.
-The C/L service provides the interns exposure to collaborating with a vast array of hospital based medical teams and to enhance skills in the overall management and treatment of medically and/or psychiatrically compromised patients.
+The C/L service provides the interns with the opportunity to collaborate with a vast array of hospital based medical teams and to enhance their skills in the overall management and treatment of medically and/or psychiatrically compromised patients.
 Psychological consultation may be requested for a number of concerns.
 Some of these include: pre-existing psychiatric issues, current illness-related distress, wide-ranging adjustment issues, behavioral management strategies, poor adherence to treatment, and to address capacity issues to provide informed consent and/or clearance for hospital discharge.
 Psychology Interns will learn the rapid assessment of medically compromised patients, the ability to render a diagnosis, and provide brief bedside evidenced based treatment in medical areas that require rapid decision-making and follow-up.
 The rotation also provides learning and exposure to multiple health psych and behavioral medicine training opportunities within a medical inpatient setting.
-Dr. Brett Simpson and the team of attending psychiatrists provide supervision of interns in their clinical evaluation of patients, as well as in their consultative role to other providers.
-This services also provides opportunities learn alongside medical students, psychiatry residents, and C/L fellows.
+Dr. Katie Console and the team of attending psychiatrists provide supervision of interns in their clinical evaluation of patients, as well as in their consultative role to other providers.
+This service also provides opportunities to learn alongside medical students, psychiatry residents, and C/L fellows.

 Montefiore Einstein Center for Transplantation - Transplant Psychology Service